xapple/cbmcfs3_runner/README.md

 Setting up the machine and installing the required programs is covered in the `cbmcfs3_notes` repository.

+# Interactive ipython session

+To start an interactive session with the model on the command line, run:

+    ipython3.exe -i -c "from cbmcfs3_runner.core.continent import continent"

 ## Data Flowchart
 Below is drawn the flowchart describing the data processing along all the steps of `cbmcfs3_runner`: